HarryBuxton7/HarryBuxton7/README.md

 Computer Science Graduate from the University of Birmingham with the goal of becoming a software engineer.
-Seeking oppertunities to grow as a developer in a professional enviornment and oppertunities to collaborate in a group setting.
+Seeking oppertunities to grow as a developer in a professional enviornment and to collaborate in a group setting.

 My Github shows demonstratable experience with: